hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 objectives:
 - Connect to a remote HPC system.
 keypoints:
-- To connect to a remote HPC system using SSH:
+- To connect to a remote HPC system using SSH, run `ssh yourUsername@remote.computer.address`.
-  `ssh yourUsername@remote.computer.address`
 ---

 ## Opening a Terminal